Bardolph-Automation-Inc/bardolph/docs/language.rst

 Wait for Time of Day
 =====================
-Instead of waiting for a delay to elapse, you can specify the specific time thatan action occurs, using the `at` modifier with the `time` command.
+Instead of waiting for a delay to elapse, you can specify the specific time that an action occurs, using the `at` modifier with the `time` command.
 For example, to turn on all the lights at 8:00 a.m.:

 .. code-block:: lightbulb